barelyhuman/sizesnap/readme.md

 ## Lighter CLI

-There's also a subpackage which is **400B** if you'd like to use that for a CLI or writing your own programmatic API You can read about it on it's own readme [packages/sizesnap-lite](packages/sizesnap-lite)
+There's also a subpackage which is about **400B** if you'd like to use that for a CLI or writing your own programmatic API You can read about it on it's own readme [packages/sizesnap-lite](packages/sizesnap-lite)

 ## Install